 Which app fits your problem?

 If the question is "when should this bottle be opened," both apps can answer.
-Cellared publishes its 10-factor methodology with sources cited (cellared.ai/methodology), built by a WSET Level 3 collector.
+Cellared publishes its 10-factor methodology with sources cited (cellared.ai/methodology), built by a collector with WSET Level 3 and Court of Master Sommeliers Introductory credentials.
 Sommelier's Window takes a different approach to the same question.

 If the question is broader, "what should I open tonight from the bottles I already own, what pairs with this dinner, when should I check back on these bottles next year," Cellared has more surface area to answer that.